Drain Field Services

 What is a drain field and what does it do?

-A drain field — also called a leach field or absorption field — is the subsurface component of your septic system that receives effluent from the septic tank and disperses it through perforated pipes into gravel-filled trenches.
-Soil bacteria filter and treat the wastewater as it percolates downward, removing pathogens, coliform, and soluble contaminants before the water reaches the groundwater table.
+A drain field – also called a leach field or absorption field – is the subsurface component of your septic system that receives effluent from the septic tank and disperses it through perforated pipes into gravel-filled trenches.
+Soil bacteria filter and treat the wastewater through natural filtration as it percolates downward, removing pathogens, coliform, and soluble contaminants before the water reaches the groundwater table.
+This process provides essential environmental protection for your property and surrounding area.

 When should I schedule a drain field inspection?